timescale/docs.timescale.com-content/getting-started/installation-source-windows.md

 care of the rest.

 If you are using an earlier version of Visual Studio:

+>:WARNING: This install step has to be made as admin.

 ```bash
 # Bootstrap the build system
 ./bootstrap.bat